funktionale-programmierung/bob2015/2025/howe.md

 This hands-on workshop will introduce a new way of thinking about working with data, demonstrating how Clojure's libraries and tooling solve many pain points in current data science workflows.

+If you'd like to attend this tutorial, please prepare by following the instructions at this link:  [https://kira.quarto.pub/bobkonf-2025/notebooks.installation_guide.html](https://kira.quarto.pub/bobkonf-2025/notebooks.installation_guide.html)

 ### Kira Howe
 Bluesky: [@kirahowe.com](https://bsky.app/profile/kirahowe.com)